harinandanmv/Ticket_Booking/README.md

-# 🎟️ Theater Ticket Booking System (C Project)
+# 🎟️ Ticket Booking System (C Project)

 ## 🌟 Overview
-The **Theater Ticket Booking System** is a beginner-friendly C project designed to simulate a basic ticket reservation platform.
+The **Ticket Booking System** is a beginner-friendly C project designed to simulate a basic ticket reservation platform.
 It allows users to log in, book or cancel seats, view the current seating layout, and manage a waitlist system for fully booked shows.

 ---